 10 artifacts in this set

 Ford Motor Company built 8,685 B-24 bomber airplanes at its Willow Run, Michigan, plant during World War II.
 At its peak in 1944, the factory produced one plane every 63 minutes.
-Most of the bombers left Willow Run under their own power, requiring an on-site airport.
-The airport and its crew could accommodate up to 20 takeoffs an hour.
+Most of the bombers left Willow Run under their own power from the on-site airport.
+The airport and its crew could accommodate up to 20 takeoffs per hour.

 A transponder uses radio signals to identify the position, call sign, and altitude of aircraft.
 When the pilot pressed a button on this unit, it sent a radio signal called a "squawk code" down to ground controllers.
 This early transponder was used for a commercial route--its buttons are marked with several Indiana cities and signals for bad weather.